cuiyongbo/hello-world/my_wiki/machine_learning/machine_learning_keywords.rst

 frequentist estimator and Bayesian inference

-supervised learning and unsupervised learning

-stochastic gradient descent
+supervised learning: regression, classification

+unsupervised learning: transformations of datasets, clustering

+:abbr:`SGD (stochastic gradient descent)`

 Regression: In this type of task, the computer program is asked to predict a numerical value given some input.
 To solve this task, the learning algorithm